verseles/xpm/README.md

 readonly xDEFAULT=('apt' 'pacman' 'dnf' 'choco' 'brew' 'termux')

 # variables which is dinamically set and available for use
-# $yCHANNEL
+# $xCHANNEL
 #  the default channel is empty, which means the latest stable version
 #  user can change using -c or --channel flag
-# $isSnap, $isFlatpack, $isAppimage
+# $hasSnap, $isFlatpack, $hasAppImage
 #  these boolean variables are set to true if the package manager is available and selected
 # $XPM is the path to xpm executable
-# $ySUDO is the sudo command, if available.
+# $xSUDO is the sudo command, if available.
 Most commands already add sudo if available
-# $yBIN is the path to first bin folder on PATH.
+# $xBIN is the path to first bin folder on PATH.

 # the only required function is validate. install_any and remove_any are very important, but not required.
 validate() { # $1 is the path to executable from $xPROVIDES (if defined) or $xNAME